top of page

 There are many playgrounds both in the neighborhood, along the seaside promenade and on the beach to the city centre, or east direction, for example in the Peñón del Cuervo and several on the beaches of Cala del Moral, etc. In the centre of Malaga there are also several parks, e.g. in the port in Parque Alameda.

-Going up the street, at the end there is a small park with also possibility of soccer and basketball.
+Going up the street, small playground with soccer and basketball: https://maps.app.goo.gl/fJHEgyKo9Ut2Vumn9

-“Alberto Suárez Pipi Park”.
-It is large with very recent equipment and the natural shade of Ficus trees.
+“Alberto Suárez Pipi Park” with shade of Ficus trees: https://maps.app.goo.gl/ZrbaPi3XZemaks368

 You don't necessarily need a car, as there is a lot to do in the surrounding area.